hollyhbrady/Static_and_Dynamic_Testing/Static_&_Dynamic_Testing.md

 #### Task 1: Static Testing

-  Carry out static testing on testing_task_1.mdin the part_1_docs folder .
+  Carry out static testing on testing_task_1.md in the part_1_docs folder .

   Read through the code.
 Comment any errors you can see but do not correct them in this file.